Vaptor/AlexaSkill/README.md

 # AlexaSkill
-Trying to get alexa to Switch On And Off dlink wifi motion sensors to
+Trying to get alexa to Switch On And Off dlink wifi motion sensors